 Another contributing factor can be the use of benzodiazepines.
 A doctor would prescribe these medications for the treatment of anxiety.
 That said, they decrease certain neurotransmitters that make you feel good.
 It’s not unusual to replace one psychiatric disorder with another.

 The opposite is true as well.
 There’s plenty of evidence that shows depression fueling drug or alcohol abuse.
 People struggle with mood disorders and look to substances as forms of self-medication.
-Stimulants get you out of bed while nervous system depressants let you zone out for a while.
+Stimulants get you out of bed, while nervous system depressants let you zone out for a while.

 In the long run, drugs don’t help you.
 Instead, they create another set of problems.
-Now, you need help for the depression as well as drug and alcohol rehab.
+Now, you need help with the depression as well as drug and alcohol rehab.
 At the San Antonio Recovery Center, we routinely help folks just like you with dual diagnosis treatment.